 - The orthoptics examination will be at the Polyclinic on Grafton Street in Charlottetown.
 The ophthalmology examination is typically done at the ophthalmologist’s clinic.

 - Please arrive 15 minutes before your appointment.
 The clinic is very busy and we cannot guarantee that late arrivals will be seen.

 - On the first appointment, you should plan to be in the orthoptics clinic for about one to two hours.

-- Adults who need to have their eyes dilated should bring someone with them who can drive them home after the appointment.
+- Adults who need to have their eyes dilated should bring a driver for after the appointment.